hxj5/bcd/docs/manual.rst

     A list of CNA types.
     None means using all available CNA types, including "gain", "loss", and "loh".

+numbat_mtx_how : {"expand", "raw"}
+    How to process the extracted Numbat matrix before overlap step.
+    "expand":
+        expand the Numbat matrix to transcriptomics scale and fill value 0;
+    "raw":
+        use the raw Numbat matrix.

+overlap_how : {"isec-cells", isec-both"}
+    How to subset the tool matrices given the overlap cells and genes.
+    "isec-cells"
+        Subset tool matrix by intersected cells only.
+    "isec-both"
+        Subset tool matrix by intersected cells and genes.

 max_n_cutoff : int or None, default 1000
     Maximum number of cutoff values for calculating metrics.